NicholasSynovic/nicholassynovic.github.io/content/summaries/u-net-convolutional-networks-for-biomedical-image-segmentation.md

 Olaf Ronneberger et al. \[1\] which describes a model architecture and training details for semantic segmentation.
 The model architecture is known as a U-Net.
 A U-Net is composed of two halves.
-The first half is a standard convolutional network; the second half up-samples the first and is then a convolutional neural network.
+The first half is a standard convolutional network that encodes the feature map; the second half up-samples and decodes the first and is then a convolutional neural network.
 The training methodology proposed involves data augmentation to train this network on a small dataset.
 The authors were able to achieve SOTA semantic segmentation performance on the dataset the they were using.

 ______________________________________________________________________